 The vastness of that roof is clear from inside the terminal.

 It seems a pleasant enough place, with quirky – but not sinister – art.
+(There are all sorts of weird stories about the art at DIA.)
 There are giant “paper” airplanes, a wall of propellers, and a temporary display with a VW bug decorated in traditional-style Huichol beading.

 It’s pretty cool.

 We never do find the sinister art that is at the center of various conspiracy theories.
 (Well, actually, we did, but didn’t realize it since there just isn’t anything particularly sinister about it.)

 Leaving the airport or does Denver want visitors to stay out of Denver?

 Denver International Airport (DIA) is located 23 long miles from downtown Denver.